paulshamrat/old-site2/Achievements.md

 ### Fellowship Appliction

-**1. Physicochemical role and potential inhibitor screening for the candidate biomarkers overexpressed in experimental autoimmune encephalomyelitis (EAE) mice**<br>
+**1. Physicochemical role and potential inhibitor screening for the candidate biomarkers overexpressed in experimental autoimmune encephalomyelitis (EAE) mice.** <br>
 Supervisor: Mahbub Hasan, PhD*.
 *Application for National Science and Technology (NST) Fellowship, Ministry of Science and Technology, Peoples Republic of Bangladesh.*